jordanate/distracted-driver-2/README.md

 ## Modeling

+A summary of the modeling process and respective results can be seen in the chart below:

 ## Evaluation

 After reviewing the test accuracy for each model, the final model for my project is Model 9.
 It has a test accuracy of 88.17%, which was achieved by using VGG16, a pre-trained model, with all but the last 9 layers frozen.